What's The Evidence That Supervised Drug Injection Sites Save Lives?

 Research debates

-However, in another review of studies published in August in the International Journal of Drug Policy, the researchers, criminologists from the University of South Whales in the United Kingdom, found that the evidence for supervised injection is not as strong as previously thought.
+However, in another review of studies published in August in the International Journal of Drug Policy, the researchers, criminologists from the University of South Wales in the United Kingdom, found that the evidence for supervised injection is not as strong as previously thought.
 Only eight studies met the researchers' standards for high quality design.
 And of those, the findings on the effectiveness of supervised injection were uncertain, with no effect on overdose mortality or needle sharing.

 "Nobody should be looking at this literature making confident conclusions in either direction," says Keith Humphreys, an addiction researcher and psychiatry professor at Stanford University who wasn't involved in the study.